marcusoftnet/marcusoftnet.github.io/_posts/2016-02-14--what-does-that-say-about-me.md

 Basically trying to force change _upon_ someone is not fruitful.
 I might be able to do it using authority and force but it will most likely not last long, or it will only be done as _I_ would have done it.
 The huge potential improvements from others will be lost.

-If I instead create understanding about the current situation and leave the end goal open I've noticed that people can do big changes, complete turn-arounds, without really knowing it.
+If I instead create understanding about the current situation and leave the end goal open I've noticed that people can do big changes, complete turn-around, without really knowing it.
 It's now them that are doing the change - not me.
 That's a big difference.

 My goal as a change agent is something completely different.
 I don't need (nor want) to _change_ people but rather create an atmosphere where they discover the changes they need to make and do it themselves.

 I didn't say that it was easier, but it's at least less confrontational and invites more innovations from the people around me.
 I take that any day of the week.

-## If he is right...
+## If he is right

 Last year I happen to stumble on an amazing documentary series about anger.
 It's beautiful and well worth watching the entire series.